skalenetwork/mirage-manager/SPEC.md

 FAIR-manager supports setting a maximum stake limit that applies to each nodes to prevent excessive concentration of stake.
 This feature helps maintain network decentralization and security by limiting the total amount of stake that can be delegated across the network.

+#### Self-Stake Requirement

+FAIR-manager supports a configurable self-stake requirement for Active Node registration.
+This feature ensures that node operators have a financial commitment to the network's health and security.

+**Key Features:**
+- **Global Parameter**: `selfStakeRequirement` is a network-wide parameter that can be set by DEFAULT_ADMIN.
+- **Required on Registration**: When registering an Active Node, if `selfStakeRequirement > 0`, the node owner must provide at least that amount of FAIR tokens as stake.
+- **Automatic Staking**: The provided self-stake is automatically forwarded to the Staking contract and staked to the newly created node.
+- **Retrieval Restrictions**: Node owners cannot retrieve their self-stake while their node exists - this prevents operators from withdrawing their commitment while still operating a node.
+- **Automatic Return on Deletion**: When a node is deleted (either by the owner or foundation), the node owner's stake and any earned fees are automatically made available for withdrawal through the exit queue.

 #### Staking Integration Points

 - `Staking.sol` interacts with `Committee.sol` to update node weights each time an operation that changes the total staking share of a node is performed.